jakubbortlik/vowel-formants/README.md

 ------------

-The script can use a list of stimuli in the form of a simple csv file with three three columns: vowel, voicing, word, specifying, respectively, the target vowel, voicing of the following consonant and the target word.
-This can be used to check whether the annotation on the word and vowel tier does not contains mistakes.
+The script can use a list of stimuli in the form of a simple csv file with three
+columns: "vowel", "voicing", and "word", specifying, respectively, the target vowel, voicing of the following consonant and the target word.
+This can be used to check whether the annotation on the word and vowel tier does not contain mistakes.

 User control